Unitech/pm2/README.md

 ## Considerations

 - You might want to commit your node_modules folder ([#622](https://github.com/Unitech/pm2/issues/622)) or add the `npm install` command to the `post-deploy` section: `"post-deploy" : "npm install && pm2 startOrRestart ecosystem.json --env production"`
+- Verify that your remote server has the permission to git clone the repository
 - You can declare specific environment variable depending on the environment you want to deploy the code to.
 For instance to declare variables for the production environment, just add "env_production": {} and declare that variables.
 - PM2 will look by default to `ecosystem.json`.
 So you can skip the <configuration_file> options if it's the case
 - You can embed the "apps" & "deploy" section in the package.json
 - It deploys your code via ssh, you don't need any dependencies
 - Process are initialized / started automatically depending on application name in `ecosystem.json`
-- PM2-deploy repoitory is there: [pm2-deploy](https://github.com/Unitech/pm2-deploy)
+- PM2-deploy repository is there: [pm2-deploy](https://github.com/Unitech/pm2-deploy)

 <a name="deployment-contribution"/>
 ## Contributing